Xunnamius/project-utils/packages/plugin-lint/src/blueprints/contributing.md.txt

 The ideal contributor flow is as follows:

 1. [Fork][fork] this repository and [clone it locally][how-to-clone].
+    - If there is a custom Docker image available for this project and you're comfortable with Docker, consider using it instead.
 2. Configure and install dependencies with `npm ci`.
     - You use `npm ci` here instead of `npm install` to [prevent unnecessary updates to `package.json` and `package-lock.json`][npm-ci], but if it